-The most noticeable types of dysfunctional families are:
+The most noticeable dysfunctional family characteristics and main causes of a dysfunctional family are:

-Society disapproves broken marriages: Here in India, we will observe that couples rarely file divorce against each other.
-However, that does not mean that everything is just kushal mangal.
+Society disapproves of broken marriages: Here in India, we will observe that couples rarely file divorce against each other.
+However, that does not mean that everything is just Kushal mangal.
 That is because of the log kya kahenge aspect of society.
-But this very society will neither come between miya-biwi ka jhagda nor will they come to rescue if one of the two is homicidal.
+But this very society will neither come between Miya-biwi ka jhagda nor will they come to rescue if one of the two is homicidal.
 Dangerous, is not it?

 Homophobia: Besides, we also have homophobic families.
 What happens in this type?
 The family members, especially with the male child, are scared that if their kid shows his sorrow in the manner of brine rolling down his cheek, that becomes a critical matter of concern.
 They will make sure that the kid is aware of the socially accepted difference, between him and a girl - is that girls cry and boys do not.

 Fair skin is the ideal skin type: In Indian families, we practice racism culture, knowingly or unknowingly, if not encourages the same.
 Browns have always been obsessed with fair skin.
 Their obsession is vile and undesirable and feeble children have unceasingly fallen victim of such obscenity.
 For older people, it is merely a matter of joke.
 No one is empathetic towards the little one who blames his/her skin colour for such an act against them.